allpix-squared/allpix-squared/src/modules/MagneticFieldReader/README.md

 **Status**: Testing

 ### Description
-Adds a magnetic field to the full volume, including the active sensors.
+Unique module, adds a magnetic field to the full volume, including the active sensors.
 By default, the magnetic field is turned off.

 The magnetic field reader only provides constant magnetic fields, read in as a three-dimensional vector.
 The magnetic field is forwarded to the GeometryManager, enabling the magnetic field for the particle propagation via Geant4, as well as to all detectors for enabling a Lorentz drift during the charge propagation.